Towards Regulated Deep Learning: Future Work

 \subsection{Artificial Teaching}

 The whole concept of Artificial Teaching is recent, and not properly defined yet.
 There are some mentions in the literature that I will not cite in order to engage the reader to improve the previous lines and the proposed concepts luckily exposing her results on subsequent articles.
-For a sample, the reader may check ongoing research in \cite{teaching1} and \cite{teaching2}.

 In my humble opinion, in the research path towards General AI there are several Problem-specific milestones to reach in every sub-field of AI; and mimicking Human Intelligence and Evolution, it may seem a natural step forward to add the teaching capability to artificial learners to decrease complexity.